linuxhw/hw-probe/README.md

     sudo hw-probe -all -upload -dump-acpi -decode-acpi

-NOTE: "acpica-tools" package should be installed
+NOTE: `acpica-tools` package should be installed

 Operability